From Hugo to Next JS and Back Again

 I began by using the Victor framework by Netlify to give me an excellent foundation to build upon.
 It has everything you need to get started with Hugo, modern JavaScript, and any CSS configuration you need.

-This time around I decided to use Tailwind CSS, BEM, and the ITCSS methodology to style my website.
+This time around, I decided to use Tailwind CSS, BEM, and the ITCSS methodology to style my website.
 I had used Tailwind on the first iteration of this blog and loved using it.
-For those not familiar with Tailwind, it’s a utility first CSS framework which essentially provides a series of classes to reuse to build out components.
+For those not familiar with Tailwind, it’s a utility-first CSS framework that essentially provides a series of classes to reuse to build out components.

 To make things a tad faster, I run the CSS through Purgecss (which is pretty much required when using Tailwind), then inline critical CSS, minify HTML, and defer loading CSS and JavaScript files.
 By applying these performance enhancements, the website feels fast on all browsers and devices I tested, and I was able to achieve 100s in all categories when using Google lighthouse.
 Best of all, the CSS and JavaScript files are minuscule compared to what I had built with Next JS.
 At the time of writing this article, the main CSS file is a whopping 6.6 KB gzipped, and 34.4 KB gzipped for the JavaScript file.